Our daily routines and educational practice are rooted in the twin values of Dignity and Respect.

 Year 12:

-For each of these topics, students study specific media texts.
-They will learn theories, terminology and knowledge of the relevant audience, explore their representations of people and the media industry and context they are a part of.
+For each of these topics, students study specific 2 contrasting media texts e.g. The Guardian versus The Daily Mail.
+They learn theories, terminology and knowledge of the relevant products, target audience, explore their representations, the media industry and context they are a part of.

 Year 13:

-In Year 13, students will study some new theories and terminology and deepen their understanding of the theories, terminology, topics and contexts studied in Year 12.
+In Year 13, students will continue and deepen their study of new products, theories and terminology and deepen their understanding from Year 12.

-Media Studies provides extra-curricular experiences with film screenings, and there are co-curricular opportunities with other subjects.
-Students will develop knowledge and skills that are relevant for courses like Business, as every media product is produced and selling itself to an audience; Photography, Graphics, IT and Drama, as practical work will develop skills in photography, graphics, video, editing, IT, performing and directing, and English and History, as students analyse texts in relation to context.
+Media Studies provides co-curricular experiences with film screenings, Sports Day jobs (like Photography) and Creative Industries Careers workshops.
+Students will develop knowledge and skills that are relevant for courses like Business, as every media product is produced and selling itself to an audience; Photography, Graphics, IT and Drama, as practical work develops skills in photography, graphics, video, editing, IT, performing and directing, and English and History, as students critically analyse texts and consider context.

 Waddesdon Church of England School’s Assessment and Feedback Policy.
 At Waddesdon our aim is for assessment to be: